namnamir/hacking-stuff/PingCastle.md

 [Here](https://github.com/namnamir/hacking-stuff/blob/main/scripts/PingCastle-Automation.ps1) is the automated script.

 ### Prerequisites
-- You can either run it in the same folder as PingCastle.exe, or change the value of the variable $PingCastlePath to specify where PingCastle is.
+- You can either run it in the same folder as `PingCastle.exe`, or change the value of the variable `$PingCastlePath` to specify where PingCastle is.
-- It is the same for PingCastle Dashboard; make sure that the script is downloaded in the same place as PingCastle is downloaded or change the path manually $DashboardPath.
+- It is the same for PingCastle Dashboard; make sure that the script is downloaded in the same place as PingCastle is downloaded or change the path manually `$DashboardPath`.
-- If you need to run the scan on any other domain rather than inter-ikea.com, just mention it as the value of the variable $DomainName.
+- If you need to run the scan on any other domain rather than `domain.com`, just mention it as the value of the variable `$DomainName`.
-- If you need to receive the email, change the value of $SendEmail to $True.
-However, you have to set the SMTP values: $EmailRecipients, $SMTPServer, $SMTPPort, $SMTPUser, $SMTPPassword.
+- If you need to receive the email, change the value of `$SendEmail` to `$True`.
+However, you have to set the SMTP values: $EmailRecipients, `$SMTPServer`, `$SMTPPort`, `$SMTPUser`, `$SMTPPassword`.
-- You can change the header and footer of the dashboard by changing the values of $HTMLHeader and $HTMLFooter.
+- You can change the header and footer of the dashboard by changing the values of `$HTMLHeader` and `$HTMLFooter`.